 Oil filters (if applicable), air filters, and oil/water separators must be changed at regular intervals to ensure proper performance.
 Routine maintenance inspections should include an overall audit of system performance as well as a multi-point inspection.
 Most manufacturers will recommend a prescribed preventive maintenance routine.
 This routine is typically required to keep the manufacturer’s warranty intact.

 Oil sampling is a common testing process for an oil-flooded machine.
-Oil sampling allows the compressor owner to determine what contaminants are present in the atmosphere.
+Moreover, this process allows the compressor owner to determine what contaminants are present in the atmosphere.

 The extent of repairs tolerated depends on the capital cost of the unit.
 With the exception of multi-stage, high-pressure machines, many reciprocating compressors are replaced, rather than repaired, when serious internal damage is incurred.
 The airend of screw compressors is frequently overhauled, but this depends on the age and expected remaining service life of the compressor.
 Dynamic displacement compressors have the largest capital costs, making them prime candidates for extensive overhauls.